realworldocaml/book/book/testing/README.md

 The problem here is that we failed to extract the host from the URI string.
-I.e., we ended up with `http://github.com/ocaml/dune` instead of simple `github.com`.
+I.e., we ended up with `http://github.com/ocaml/dune` instead of `github.com`.
 We can fix that by using the `uri` library to parse the string and extract the host.
 Here's the modified code.

 ```ocaml file=examples/erroneous/soup_test_half_fixed/test.ml,part=0
 let get_href_hosts soup =